4×4 Road Trips Mombasa

-Rent a car in Mombasa and begin your Kenya Road trip here.
-Self drive in Kenya that start in Mombasa are a beautiful drive to Tsavo National Park, a relaxing trip to Diani Beach, or a longer drive along the highway to Nairobi.
+Mombasa Car Rentals for independent safaris in Kenya: Self-drive trips that start in Mombasa with a drive to Tsavo National Park, a relaxing trip to Diani Beach, or a longer drive along the highway to Nairobi.
 You can also visit local sites like Mombasa Old Town and nearby attractions like Fort Jesus and Haller Park.
 A road trip from Mombasa will take you to beautiful beaches, coastal towns, and some of the best wildlife parks in the world.
 The Dongo Kundu bypass just opened, which has greatly shortened the time it takes to get to the popular beaches on the South Coast.

 Good service at a fair price